Clara-ra/plant-sitter-client/README.md

 - HTU31 Temperature and Humidity Sensor
 - Capacitive Moisture Sensor
 - PCF8591 (For Analog to Digital Conversion.
 Not neccessary if all three sensors have digital output.)
-- Raspberry Pi 4b with Python3 installed.
+- Raspberry Pi 4b with Python3 installed and connected to the internet.

 **Software needed**
 - Circuit Python( Setup [here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi))